UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 ### Spellcasting

 **Casting** Unless otherwise specified, spells take 1 action to cast.
+Spells can only be cast in armor if the character is proficient in its use.

 **Duration** Unless otherwise specified, spell effects last for 10 minutes per spell level.